blue-pen5805/sdweb-easy-prompt-selector/README.md

 As a bonus feature, if you press the orange button, one of the options in the category will be randomly selected at the time of generation.

 [![Random Generation](media/02-02.png)](media/%E3%83%A9%E3%83%B3%E3%83%80%E3%83%A0%E7%94%9F%E6%88%90.mp4)
+(Viewing this requires downloading the mp4 file due to GitHub limitations)

 ### Customization